 This bill would prohibit a state or local law enforcement agency from requiring a victim of an incident, or the victim's authorized representative, to show proof of the victim's legal presence in this country in order to obtain the information required to be disclosed by that law enforcement agency, as specified.
+For identification purposes, the bill would authorize a state or local law enforcement agency to accept various forms of identification in order for a victim of an incident, or the victim's authorized representative, to obtain that information.

 Vote: majority.
-Appropriation: no. Fiscal committee: no. State-mandated local program: no.
+Appropriation: no. Fiscal committee: no-yes.
+State-mandated local program: no.